adrianomartino/amartino/_posts/2019-04-22-test-title.md

 ---
 title: Invest smartly in video.
-Pick one of these 3 different approaches.
+3 different approaches to video production.
 subtitle: Full Productions, DYI, or Consulting?
 What's the best fit for you?
-description: Today you can produce effective videos with virtually any budget.
-So how do you decide what’s the right budget/effort ratio for your current needs?
-Here are 3 scenarios that might be useful for you at different times.
+description: 'Today you can produce effective videos with virtually any budget.
+How do you decide what’s the right budget/effort ratio that best suits your needs?
+Here are 3 different approaches '
 featured_image: https://res.cloudinary.com/martinobranding/image/upload/v1555965383/adrianomartinocom/Adriano_Martino_Video_Marketing_rgg8m2.jpg
 body: test body
 date: 2019-04-22 22:18:57 +0000
 slug: invest-in-video-smartly

 ---
 Today you can produce effective videos with virtually any budget.
-So how do you decide what’s the right budget/effort ratio for your current needs?
+How do you decide what’s the right budget/effort ratio that best suits your needs?

 Here are 3 scenarios that might be useful for you at different times.